PranayKr/Deep_Reinforcement_Learning_Projects/README.md

         Neural Net Model Architecture file Used : NN_Model.py The Unity Agent file used : DeepQN_Agent.py

-        For Testing : open the Jupyter Notebook file DeepQ-Net_Test.ipynb and run the code to test the results obtained using Pre-trained model weights
+        For Testing : open the Jupyter Notebook file "DeepQ-Net_Test.ipynb" and run the code to test the results obtained using Pre-trained model weights

         Pretrained Model Weights provided : 1)DQN_Checkpoint.pth